 1 FUNC.
-Menu ► M (Auto) ► 🖳 (Custom).
+Menu▶∫∫∫ (Auto)▶묘 (Custom).

-2 Aim the camera at a piece of white paper or cloth and press \bigcirc .
+2 Aim the camera at a piece of white paper or cloth and press (1911).

 • If you are viewing it with the LCD monitor, ensure that the center frame is completely filled with the white image.
 If you are using the optical viewfinder, ensure that the entire field is filled.
-However, the center frame will not appear when the zoom factor is 7.1x or higher or when T is displayed.
+However, the center frame will not appear when the digital zoom is being used, or when T is displayed.